-The legality of deepfakes is subject to certain factors specifically tailored to stave off the victimisation of potential possible victims.
+The legality of deepfakes is subject to certain factors specifically tailored to stave off the victimization of potential possible victims.
 In December 2019, the World Intellectual Property Organisation (WIPO) published its Draft Issues Paper on Intellectual policy and Artificial Intelligence.
-As it stands, deepfakes have not been permanently marked illegal.
-At least in nearly every country in the world.
+As it stands, deepfakes have not been permanently marked illegal at least in nearly every country in the world.
 China is among the microscopic few countries taking active actions regarding the prohibition of deepfakes.

 According to WIPO, if the contents of deepfakes completely contradict the victims’ lives, the contents cannot be granted copyright protection.
 In the same draft, WIPO states that if a deepfake content is irrelevant, inaccurate, let’s false, it should be erased expeditiously.

 Deepfakes aren’t exactly illegal, but caveats around their usage, publication, and creation are in place.

 While deepfakes have harmless applications, the effects of their malicious usage exceed their merits, raising concerns regarding cyber security, digital content verity, global democracy, and individual privacy.